Phazorknight/Cogito/Readme.md

 ### Still to do:
 - Pause/Options Menu:
   - Invert Y toggle doesn't work yet.
+But can be set in the Player.gd script in the inspector.
 - Player Attributes:
   - Action points (low prio)
 - Interactables: